-In short, if you know you have a solid understanding and grip on what your plan is to Succeeding in the market and you are disciplined enough to execute the plan faithfully, you need to have trust in the trading plan.
-A trade might miss here and there but over the long run, sticking to your trading plan is what is important.
+In short, if you know you have a solid understanding and grip on what your plan is to Succeed in the market, and you are disciplined enough to execute the plan faithfully, you need to have trust in the trading plan.
+A trade might miss here and there, but over the long run, sticking to your trading plan is what is important.
 If you begin to doubt yourself, you will stumble and quickly find yourself lost.

 Even a legend like Roger admits to getting nervous at times.
 His method for overcoming these negative emotions is to let go and trust his talent and preparation.
 The same should apply to you if you find yourself agonizing or anxiously fearing potential market movements.

 When we watch Roger on the tennis court, we’re only seeing the tip of all of the incredibly grueling work he had put in prior to that moment on television.
-We don’t see the endless hours of balls hit into the net or practice serves missing the box.
+We don’t see the endless hours of balls hit into the net or practice serves to miss the box.

-As you trade, you too will fail.
-It is an undeniable part of trading and the sooner you learn to accept it and learn from your mistakes the better.
-When you accept failure as part of the journey to success, it becomes easier to extract positive lessons from the missteps.
+As you trade, you, too, will fail.
+It is an undeniable part of trading, and the sooner you learn to accept it and learn from your mistakes, the better.
+When you accept failure as part of the journey to success, it becomes easier to extract positive lessons from missteps.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account